UCL-EO/geog0111/notebooks/OutsideInstall-Local.md

 ### `gdal`

 To do the geospatial processing in Python, you will need to install the `gdal` package on your computer.
-There are specific instructiuons for that [here](InstallGDAL.md).
+There are specific instructiuons for that [`gdal`](https://github.com/UCL-EO/gdal-install) that youy should follow first.
 Note that if you are using a windows computer, we suggest using `WSL`, as explained in the link.
 Then you must also use `WSL` for all of the material below.

 ### Anaconda